 Again… when you are in need to protect some additional folders, you can add them with the settings catalog.

 6. Testing it

-Just believing in the fact you are all safe and totally protected is not best practice.
-You will need to do some tests before you can tell for sure you are in a safe harbour and protected against ransomware attacks.
+Just believing in the fact you are all safe and totally protected is not the best practice.
+You will need to do some tests before you can tell for sure you are in a safe harbor and protected against ransomware attacks.